natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Introduction
 ============

-The provision of fresh water is an ecosystem service that contributes to the welfare of society in many ways, including through the production of hydropower, the most widely used form of renewable energy in the world.
+The provision of fresh water is an environmental service that contributes to the welfare of society in many ways, including through the production of hydropower, the most widely used form of renewable energy in the world.
 Most hydropower production comes from watershed-fed reservoir systems that generally deliver energy consistently and predictably.
 The systems are designed to account for annual variability in water volume, given the likely levels for a given watershed, but are vulnerable to extreme variation caused by land use and land cover (LULC) changes.
 LULC changes can alter hydrologic cycles, affecting patterns of evapotranspiration, infiltration and water retention, and changing the timing and volume of water that is available for hydropower production (World Commission on Dams 2000; Ennaanay 2006).

 Changes in the landscape that affect annual average water yield upstream of hydropower facilities can increase or decrease hydropower production capacity.
 Maps of where water yield used for hydropower is produced can help avoid unintended impacts on hydropower production or help direct land use decisions that wish to maintain power production, while balancing other uses such as conservation or agriculture.
-Such maps can also be used to inform investments in restoration or management that downstream stakeholders, such as hydropower companies, make in hopes of improving or maintaining water yield for this important ecosystem service.
+Such maps can also be used to inform investments in restoration or management that downstream stakeholders, such as hydropower companies, make in hopes of improving or maintaining water yield for this important environmental service.
 In large watersheds with multiple reservoirs for hydropower production, areas upstream of power plants that sell to a higher value market will have a higher value for this service.
 Maps of how much value each parcel contributes to hydropower production can help managers avoid developments in the highest hydropower value areas, understand how much value will be lost or gained as a consequence of different management options, or identify which hydropower producers have the largest stake in maintaining water yield across a landscape.

 The Model
 =========

 The InVEST Reservoir Hydropower model estimates the relative contributions of water from different parts of a landscape, offering insight into how changes in land use patterns affect annual surface water yield and hydropower production.

 Modeling the connections between landscape changes and hydrologic processes is not simple.
 Sophisticated models of these connections and associated processes (such as the WEAP model) are resource and data intensive and require substantial expertise.
 To accommodate more contexts, for which data is readily available, InVEST maps and models the annual average water yield from a landscape used for hydropower production, rather than directly addressing the affect of LULC changes on hydropower failure as this process is closely linked to variation in water inflow on a daily to monthly timescale.
 Instead, InVEST calculates the relative contribution of each land parcel to annual average hydropower production and the value of this contribution in terms of energy production.
 The net present value of hydropower production over the life of the reservoir also can be calculated by summing discounted annual revenues.

 How it works
 ------------

 The model runs on a gridded map.
 It estimates the quantity and value of water used for hydropower production from each sub-basin in the area of interest.
 It has three components, which run sequentially.
 First, it determines the amount of water running off each pixel as the precipitation less the fraction of the water that undergoes evapotranspiration.
 The model does not differentiate between surface, subsurface and baseflow, but assumes that all water yield from a pixel reaches the point of interest via one of these pathways.
 This model then sums and averages water yield to the sub-basin level.
 The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the sub-watershed to watershed scale.
 We are only confident in the interpretation of these models at the sub-watershed scale, so all outputs are summed and/or averaged to the sub-basin scale.
 We do continue to provide pixel-scale representations of some outputs for calibration and model-checking purposes only. **These pixel-scale maps are not to be interpreted for understanding of hydrological processes or to inform decision making of any kind.**

 Second, beyond annual average runoff, it calculates the proportion of surface water that is used for hydropower production by subtracting the surface water that is consumed for other uses.
 Third, it estimates the energy produced by the water reaching the hydropower reservoir and the value of this energy over the reservoir's lifetime.

 Water Yield Model
 ^^^^^^^^^^^^^^^^^

 The water yield model is based on the Budyko curve and annual average precipitation.
 First, we determine annual water yield (Y\ :sub:`jx`\ ) for each pixel on the landscape (indexed by x = 1,2,...,X) as follows:

 .. math:: Y_{xj} = \left(1-\frac{AET_{xj}}{P_x}\right)\cdot P_x

 where, AET\ :sub:`xj` is the annual actual evapotranspiration on pixel *x* with LULC *j* and *P\ :sub:`x`\ * is the annual precipitation on pixel *x*.